 If there’s a silver lining to the pandemic, it’s that it has pushed us to be more authentic with one another.
 By now, we’ve seen glimpses into our coworkers’ homes and met their dogs and roommates.
 That level of authenticity has become the norm and will continue to be expected, even after employees return to the office.

-Carson Tate, Managing Partner at Working Simply, discusses authentic leadership and the future of work in her Prezi video.
+Carson Tate, the Managing Partner at Working Simply, discusses authentic leadership and the future of work in her Prezi video.
 When you’re real with your team, you recognize the stress and limitations that your team might be dealing with, and you cultivate an environment of trust and vulnerability that ultimately drives more engagement.

 Watch her video for a deeper understanding of authenticity and how it plays out in your day-to-day work life: